marelij/UPY-PROGRAMMING-MARELI-KOH_-Q2-2026/README.md

 Go to the project folder:

-cd Classwork-12-The-Mandelbrot-Set
+cd Classwork-13-Error-Handling

-Run the program:
+Run any of the three programs:

-python mandelbrot_set_vis.py
+CW07.py      # Classwork #07
+CW08.py # Classwork #08
+CW09.py # Classwork #09

 ## Environment & Tools

-* **Language:** Python 3.x
+- Language: Python 3.x
-* **Library:** Pillow (PIL)
-* **Pseudocode:** Plain English PPP format
-* **Flowchart:** Flowchart tool
-* **Version Control:** Git
-* **Hosting Platform:** GitHub
+- Standard library only (logging, math)
+- Version Control: Git
+- Hosting Platform: GitHub

 ## AI Use Declaration

-AI was used to assist in creating the flowchart, developing the pseudocode in the required PPP format, and writing this README.
-The flowchart was generated with AI assistance, and AI also provided guidance for organizing and improving the pseudocode.
-All generated content was reviewed, verified, and modified to ensure it met the assignment requirements.
+AI (Claude) was used to write the code for the three programs, applying try/except/else/finally, custom exceptions, and logging as covered in class, and to write this README.
+All generated content was reviewed and tested to ensure it met the assignment requirements